 Max, 12 months, eats thinly sliced raw apple

 Yes.
-While the proverb “an apple a day keeps the doctor away” is not clinically proven, you can count on apples for lots of fiber, vitamin C, vitamin B6, and antioxidants to help a growing baby thrive.
+Apples offer lots of fiber, vitamin C, vitamin B6, and antioxidants to help a growing baby thrive.
 Nutrients vary depending on the variety of apple; for example, red apples contain a special type of antioxidant called anthocyanins, which may support cardiovascular health and the gut microbiome.
 That said, don’t worry about finding the “best” apple.
 Choose whichever variety is available to you: all apples are packed with nutrition to strengthen the immune system, promote healthy skin and cellular growth, regulate bowel movements, and grow a healthy gut microbiome.

 Second, apples are commonly sprayed with pesticides.
 To minimize exposure, opt for organic apples when you can and be sure to wash all apples well before serving to reduce pesticide residue on the skin.
 Can’t afford or access organic apples?
 Fruit is better than no fruit.
 Don’t stress, and consider working other fruits into baby’s diet that tend to not need as much pesticide application, like cantaloupe, honeydew melon, kiwi, papaya and pineapple.